 ● Construct or update all exterior walls and roofing

 ● Complete foundation work

 ● New construction of masjids, madrasas, and orphanage centers

 - Help us eradicate Period Poverty

-– Establishing a dedicated lab for continuous product development
+– The establishment of a dedicated lab for continuous product development;